FAQ

 Are the ships wheelchair accessible?

-Many of the expeditions ashore in remote places are by zodiac.
-Boarding them and returning aboard can present challenges for wheelchair users.
-In addition, polar expedition terrain can of course itself be problematic.
-But these challenges are by no means always insurmountable.
-Our highly-experienced crews are trained to provide reliable advice and assistance.
-They will always make every effort to ensure our wheelchair-using guests enjoy a memorable experience of each destination.
+Many of the expeditions ashore in remote places are by Zodiac.
+Boarding these boats and returning aboard can present challenges for wheelchair users, as can navigating uneven terrain.
+These challenges are by no means always insurmountable, though, and our highly experienced crew is trained to provide reliable advice and assistance.
+They will make every effort to ensure wheelchair-using guests enjoy a memorable experience at each destination.
+Our general guidance, however, is to recommend wheelchair users travel with a companion for their ease and enjoyment.

 Antarctica cruises